sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Special Ammunition

 Indirect fire and guided weapons typically have a wider variety of ammunition types than direct fire weapons do.
 Basic weapon descriptions assume a general purpose warhead, but additional types exist.
 When using special ammunition, the number of dice remains the same as the base ammunition type, but the size of dice and type of damage can change and additional effects may be present.
-Ammunition with a ìspecialî damage type does no damage on impact/detonation and instead produces some other effect.
+Ammunition with a √¨special√Æ damage type does no damage on impact/detonation and instead produces some other effect.

 ***Armor-Piercing.*** This ammunition deals piercing damage and ignores up to 5 points of damage reduction.

 ***Anti-Personnel.*** This ammunition deals slashing damage, and its damage die is increased one step from its normal damage.
-The radius of this effect is determined by the weaponís size: Mediumó15 feet, Largeó30 feet, Hugeó45 feet, and Gargantuanó60 feet.
+The radius of this effect is determined by the weapon√≠s size: Medium√≥15 feet, Large√≥30 feet, Huge√≥45 feet, and Gargantuan√≥60 feet.

 Creatures in this area can make a DC 15 Dexterity save, taking half damage on a success.

 ***High Explosive.*** This ammunition deals thunder damage to its target, as well as half damage to all targets within a certain radius.
-This distance is determined by the weaponís size: Mediumó10 feet, Largeó20 feet, Hugeó30 feet, and Gargantuanó40 feet.
+This distance is determined by the weapon√≠s size: Medium√≥10 feet, Large√≥20 feet, Huge√≥30 feet, and Gargantuan√≥40 feet.

 ***Incendiary.*** This ammunition deals fire damage to its target, as well as half damage to all targets within a certain radius.
-This distance is determined by the weaponís size: Mediumó10 feet, Largeó20 feet, Hugeó30 feet, and Gargantuanó40 feet.
+This distance is determined by the weapon√≠s size: Medium√≥10 feet, Large√≥20 feet, Huge√≥30 feet, and Gargantuan√≥40 feet.
 Flammable objects in area ignite for 2d6 fire damage per round until extinguished

 ***Singularity.*** This ammunition deals force damage.
 Additionally, nearby targets make a DC 20 Strength save.
 On a failure, it is pulled violently towards the center of the blast, taking bludgeoning damage equal to half the original blast and are knocked prone.
 The area of this

-secondary affect is based on the vehicleís size: Mediumó20 feet, Largeó40 feet, Hugeó60 feet, and Gargantuanó90 feet.
+secondary affect is based on the vehicle√≠s size: Medium√≥20 feet, Large√≥40 feet, Huge√≥60 feet, and Gargantuan√≥90 feet.

-***EMP.*** This ammunition deals no damage, but acts as an EMP grenade, but with a radius determined by the weaponís size: Mediumó30 feet, Largeó60 feet, Hugeó90 feet, and Gargantuanó120 feet.
+***EMP.*** This ammunition deals no damage, but acts as an EMP grenade, but with a radius determined by the weapon√≠s size: Medium√≥30 feet, Large√≥60 feet, Huge√≥90 feet, and Gargantuan√≥120 feet.

-***Gas.*** This ammunition deals no damage, but acts as an gas grenade, but with a radius determined by the weaponís size: Mediumó30 feet, Largeó60 feet, Hugeó90 feet, and Gargantuanó120 feet.
+***Gas.*** This ammunition deals no damage, but acts as an gas grenade, but with a radius determined by the weapon√≠s size: Medium√≥30 feet, Large√≥60 feet, Huge√≥90 feet, and Gargantuan√≥120 feet.

-***Foam.*** This ammunition deals no damage, but acts as an foam grenade, but with a radius determined by the weaponís size: Mediumó30 feet, Largeó60 feet, Hugeó90 feet, and Gargantuanó120 feet.
+***Foam.*** This ammunition deals no damage, but acts as an foam grenade, but with a radius determined by the weapon√≠s size: Medium√≥30 feet, Large√≥60 feet, Huge√≥90 feet, and Gargantuan√≥120 feet.